 Mittens make spectacular Christmas gifts too, so if you want to knit mittens for everyone on your gift list, this book should be a high-priority purchase for your own knitting library.

-Stylish Tank Tops and Tunics to Crochet — Sandi Rosner’s new book called 21 Crocheted Tanks + Tunics gets my vote as one of 2016’s most stylish crochet pattern book releases.
-While there were a lot of truly outstanding pattern books published in 2016, this one stands out as having a significant number of flattering, wearable designs that were published in a wide range of sizes.
+Stylish Tank Tops and Tunics to Crochet — Sandi Rosner’s new book called 21 Crocheted Tanks + Tunics gets my vote as one of the most stylish recent crochet pattern book releases.
+While there have been a lot of truly outstanding pattern books published in the recent past, this one stands out as having a significant number of flattering, wearable designs that were published in a wide range of sizes.
 If the crochet enthusiast you’re shopping for wears a size extra-small, 2XL or any size in between, she’ll find projects worth making in this book.

 Yarn is a gift that any knitting or crochet enthusiast will find useful.
 The trick is in picking fibers and colors that s/he’ll adore.
 The following yarns are a few of my top picks for this season’s most desirable yarns.
 These are either yarns I’ve personally tried and can recommend, or yarns that are at the top of my wishlist to try out next.